 Prince was the kind of guitar player that didn’t really wander too much when it comes his preferred equipment.
 Over the period of three decades, his list of gear stayed relatively the same.

 He had a very specific choice of guitars and amps which he used.
-Let’s take a look at each category of gear in particular staring with his guitars.
+Let’s take a look at each category of gear in particular starting with his guitars.

 There are probably only three or so guitars that we can say were the standard part of Prince’s guitar rack.
 If you ever went to one of his concerts, you probably remember seeing Prince wielding some pretty crazy guitars that were unique in both design and tone.

-We will start the overview with one of his workhorses that he loved to use.
+We will start the overview with one of his favorites that he loved to use.
 MadCat made by Hohner was a Telecaster copy made in Japan.
 It was originally designed by H.S.
 Anderson but they sold the design to the German company.
-What makes this guitar so unique, and why Prince loved it so much hides in the design of the guitar itself.
+What makes this guitar so unique, and why Prince loved it so much, is in the design of the guitar itself.

 If you take a closer look, you will see that the bridge pickup was unusually close to the bridge itself.
-The result of such pickup placement is a very rich sound that was just made for funk.
+As a result of this position, it makes a very rich sound which is made for funk.

-The absolutely most impressive model in his guitar rack has to be the Love Symbol guitar.
+However the most impressive model in his guitar rack has to be the Love Symbol guitar.
 It is a custom made piece that features a crazy design.
 It was originally made by a German luthier, and it is probably the most unusual electric guitar in the world, even to this day.
-Whenever someone mentioned the Love Symbol guitar, Prince is the first thing tat comes to mind.
+Whenever someone mentioned the Love Symbol guitar, Prince is the first thing that comes to mind.